The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Conclusion

 \section{Conclusion}

 The future of user-centric approaches depends on careful design choices at the intersection of the technical, legal, social and ethical dimensions.
-As these evolve, there is an urgent need to develop a rich conceptual framework for digital identity: one that focuses on who holds power, who absorbs risk and how technological solutions serve the public good.
+As these evolve, there is an urgent need to develop a richer conceptual framework for digital identity: one that focuses not only on architectural decentralisation, but also on who holds power, who absorbs risk and how such technological solutions ultimately serve the public good.
+The Digital Identity Tetrahedron provides one such lens, supporting the analysis of how decisions in one dimension could introduce unintended consequences in others.

+A phenomenon that can be described as the "simplification paradox" represents a specific manifestation of the broader decentralisation paradox.
+Often, digital wallets are presented as instruments that optimise the exchange of identity data by consolidating credentials and interactions into a single interface.
+However, this apparent simplification at the user interface level conceals increased complexities in the underlying ecosystem.
+As responsibilities are redistributed across issuers, wallet providers, trust frameworks, certification bodies and platform operators, risks do not disappear but are shifted elsewhere.
+These hidden dependencies, which are analysable through the Digital Identity Tetrahedron, illustrate how simplification for users coincides with increased systemic complexities and fragmented data governance across actors.

-The recognition of the decentralisation paradox is the first step toward addressing it.
-Without critical reflection, there is a real risk of reverting to centralised architectures that are disguised as user empowerment.
-As such, researchers and practitioners need to work across disciplines to bend the arc of implementation toward pragmatic user empowerment.
-This requires a delicate balance to reconcile the promise of decentralisation with the practical realities of re-centralisation.
-It is crucial to ensure the next generation of digital identity fulfils its promises in practice rather than merely in rhetoric.
+These observations highlight the importance of holistic methodological approaches such as CST.
+Technical rigour alone might overlook that certain design choices introduce legal, social or ethical consequences elsewhere in the system.
+Without critical reflection, there is a risk of adopting architectures that are framed as user empowerment without substantiation.
+In essence, researchers and practitioners need to work across disciplines to bend the arc of implementation toward pragmatic user empowerment.
+This requires a careful balance between the promise of decentralisation and the practical realities of recentralisation.
+It is crucial to ensure that the next generation of digital identity fulfils its promises in practice rather than merely in rhetoric.

-Finally, it is important to question the true meaning of user empowerment.
-Is it measured by the amount of identity data users control, or by the level of understanding and confidence they have in managing their data?
-If the latter, then it might be time to rethink uniform wallet solutions and consider more adaptive, inclusive and supportive approaches that match the users’ real-world expectations and capabilities.
+Furthermore, it is important to critically examine the meaning of user empowerment itself.
+Empowerment cannot be measured solely by the amount of identity data users control, but also by their ability to understand, manage and exercise that control in a meaningful manner.
+If empowerment depends on comprehension and confidence, then one-size-fits-all digital wallet solutions might not be sufficient.
+More adaptive, inclusive and supportive approaches are needed to accommodate diverse user capabilities, contexts and expectations.
+This suggests an important direction for future research on adaptive and user-centric digital identity approaches.